 This question comes up often—and there’s a lot of confusion about what the term even means.

 Orton–Gillingham (OG) is a style of instruction that focuses on certain features.
-They are: multisensory, structured, step-by-step, driven by data, and personalized.
+They are: multisensory, structured, step-by-step, data-driven, and personalized.

 All that means is that kids first learn new math concepts using hands-on materials (concrete).
 Then they move on to drawing or using pictures (representational).
 The last step is converting the information into numbers and symbols (abstract).

 Kids who struggle with math often have trouble making sense of the abstract—the numbers and symbols.
 This OG-type instruction helps kids connect what they learn through their senses to numbers and symbols.

 Studies have shown that multisensory math instruction helps kids understand math concepts more broadly.
 But when you add personalized instruction that builds on each concept, it can really help kids who struggle with math.